February 23, 2016

 What would you consider to be your passion outside of work?
 How did you get started in it?
 Any advice for anyone looking to try this activity?

 I am a foodie….born and raised.
 I love finding new vegetables/fruit in season and growing my herbs each summer.
 I have gotten proficient in being a container grower as living in a townhome there are rules about planting a garden.

 I got started cooking at my grandmother’s side.
 When my brothers would go to scout camp I went to grandma camp.
 It is where I learned to experiment with spices…no measuring; using my senses to cook, smell….taste…true food porn!
 My grandmother grew up on a farm in Rhode Island where they lived off the land; raised their animals for slaughter and food for the rest of the year and lived off the land, preserving vegetables and fruit in jars and freezers.
 It is how I learned to make spaghetti ‘gravy’ from scratch and know how to make Italian sausage from scratch too!
 Grandma and I would watch cooking shows on PBS (way before Food Network came to be) whether I was sitting with her or on the phone with her we would talk about what the chefs were doing/making.

 If someone wanted to know more about cooking find a store that does frequent demos (usually free) or classes that can be relatively inexpensive.
-Look for farmers markets and ask questions….people love to talk about their passion of growing.
+Look for farmers’ markets and ask questions….people love to talk about their passion for growing.
 I have learned tips for cooking items I had never seen before.
 Don’t be afraid to try.
-At farmers markets you can find produce, local raised meats (no antibiotics, growth hormones, etc.), oils and vinegars……..sorry, I get carried away because it is so exciting to me!
+At farmer’s markets you can find produce, locally raised meats (no antibiotics, growth hormones, etc.), oils, and vinegar……..sorry, I get carried away because it is so exciting to me!

 Anything that customers/colleagues would find surprising about you?